 screenshot_3_Divinity: Original Sin 2 - A Frustrating Dive into the Depths of Rivellon

-Overall, Divinity: Original Sin 2 is a game with many aspirations, yet it falls short of creating a truly engaging RPG experience.
-The lengthy, challenging battles and constrained exploration dilute what could have been a rich narrative and tactical depth.
-For fans of classic RPGs used to the fast-paced, thrilling adventures of older titles, this game might feel like a step backward rather than forward.
+Overall, Divinity: Original Sin 2 aims high but misses the mark for a truly enjoyable RPG.
+The long, tough battles and limited exploration weaken what could have been a great story and deep tactics.
+Fans of classic RPGs used to fast-paced, thrilling adventures might see this game as a step back.

 Rating: 2 out of 5 stars